The preferred account title is (Name of Beneficiary) by (Name of Representative Payee)

 child.
 The age of the “child” is not material.
 For additional information, see “Exception”

-her own savings account.
+account.
 The payee must set up individual savings accounts for each beneficiary.
 Each savings account title must show beneficiary ownership.

 See the examples in GN 02402.055B.1.